Access Keys:

 IN PEER MEDIATION TRAINING:

 Everyone learns what Peer Mediation is about.
-In our school it is taught through 6 afternoon sessions and a whole day conference.
+In our school it is taught through 9 sessions.
 Each workshop has a clearly defined focus and objective.

 During training: